penchord/web/_sources/intro.md

 * Attracting people wishing to develop open data science and modelling methods to help NHS healthcare providers.
 * Promoting the adoption of open modelling and data science in both health services research and healthcare providers.
 * Working closely with patient representatives, and promoting involvement of patients in research via our teaching activities.

+## Disclaimer

+Work referenced in this website is independent research supported by the National Institute for Health Research.
+The views expressed are those of the authors and not necessarily those of the National Institute for Health Research or the Department of Health and Social Care.